 - Skate faster to burn more calories overall.

-- Plan a regular regimen of consistent skating to burn more calories over an extended time.
+- Plan a regular regimen of consistent skating to burn more calories or manage your weight over an extended period time.

-- Improve your mental clarity and focus and reduce stress and depression by enjoying low pressure tour and social skating activities.
+- Improve your mental clarity and focus and reduce stress and depression by enjoying low pressure inline skating adventure tours and social skating activities.

-- Develop mind and body connectivity via training, fitness and competitive skating activities.
+- Develop mind and body connectivity via training, fitness and competitive skating activities in a skating discipline of your choice.